-Due to the COVID-19 pandemic, our 2020 field school was cancelled, but students instead conducted a cultural exchange with Indonesian peers through videoconferencing, which you can read about here.
+Due to the COVID-19 pandemic, our 2020 field school was cancelled, but students instead conducted a cultural exchange with Indonesian peers through videoconferencing, which you can read about in Cultural Exchange From Home.

 This virtual symposium below presents video reflections from program participants who volunteered to share their thoughts and feelings on the experience.
 The symposium also featured a live keynote webinar by Professor Rick Bonus.